svaditya/svaditya.github.io/_posts/2017-03-26-churn-prediction-for-preemptive-marketing.md

 We can see the confusion matrix and other metrics for each of the models.
 Clearly Random Forest Models, seems to be the winner.
 Lastly lets also visually compare the ROC curve for these models.
-For the ROC curves we need to import and merge the scored probabilities to the local R IDE.
+For the ROC curves we need to import and merge the scored probabilities in the local R IDE.
 We can do that either by `join` or `merge` functions in R. I stored the merged data in the data frame called `allpreds`

 Then we can use the `rxRocCurve` to compare the AUC and ROC curves.